MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/login/oauth2/code/`.
 1. Select **Register** to create the application.
-1. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file or files later in your code.
+1. In the app's registration screen, find and copy the **Application (client) ID** value to use later.
+You use this value in your app's configuration file or files.
-1. In the app's registration screen, select the **Certificates & secrets** pane in the left to open the page where we can generate secrets and upload certificates.
+1. In the app's registration screen, select **Certificates & secrets** on the navigation pane to open the page where we can generate secrets and upload certificates.
-1. In the **Client secrets** section, select **New client secret**:
+1. In the **Client secrets** section, select **New client secret**.
 1. Type a key description - for example, *app secret*.
 1. Select one of the available key durations: **In 1 year**, **In 2 years**, or **Never Expires**.
 1. Select **Add**.
 The generated key value is displayed.
-1. Copy the generated value for use in the steps later.
-You need this key later in your code's configuration files.
-This key value isn't displayed again, and isn't retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or pane.
+1. Copy and save the generated value for use in later steps.
+You need this key for your code's configuration files.
+This key value isn't displayed again, and you can't retrieve it by any other means.
+So, be sure to save it from the Azure portal before you navigate to any other screen or pane.

 #### Define the app Roles

-1. Still on the same app registration, select the **App roles** pane to the left.
+1. Still on the same app registration, select **App roles** on the navigation pane.
-1. Select **Create app role**:
+1. Select **Create app role**, then enter the following values:
    - For **Display name**, enter a suitable name, for instance **PrivilegedAdmin**.
    - For **Allowed member types**, choose **User**.
    - For **Value**, enter **PrivilegedAdmin**.
    - For **Description**, enter **PrivilegedAdmins who can view the Admin Page**.

-1. Select **Create app role**:
+1. Select **Create app role**, then enter the following values:
    - For **Display name**, enter a suitable name, for instance **RegularUser**.
    - For **Allowed member types**, choose **User**.
    - For **Value**, enter **RegularUser**.
    - For **Description**, enter **RegularUsers who can view the User Page**.
 1. Select **Apply** to save your changes.

 #### Assign users to app roles